GSA-TTS/10x-website/projects/01b-investments-in-benefits-eligibility-v2.md

 ### USAGov's Benefits Finder

 Information on government benefits and services is typically agency centered, rather than human centered.
 10x invested in building a tool to help the public easily identify the benefits they might be eligible for.
-Formerly known as BEARS, you can <a class="usa-link usa-link--external" rel="noreferrer" href="https://benefits-tool-beta.usa.gov/death-of-a-loved-one/">read more</a> about our investment in the <a class="usa-link usa-link--external" rel="noreferrer" href="https://benefits-tool-beta.usa.gov/death-of-a-loved-one/">Benefits Finder</a> at USA&period;gov.
+Formerly known as BEARS, you can read more about our investment in the <a class="usa-link usa-link--external" rel="noreferrer" href="https://benefits-tool-beta.usa.gov/death-of-a-loved-one/">Benefits Finder</a> at USA&period;gov.

 ### Benefits Checker

 A comprehensive tool to help people find the benefits that they might be eligible for.
 People answer a set of questions and are provided with a list of potential benefits.
-Take a look at how the Benefits Checker tool works <a class="usa-link usa-link--external" rel="noreferrer" href="https://ssabest.benefits.gov/">here</a>.
+Take a look at how the <a class="usa-link usa-link--external" rel="noreferrer" href="https://ssabest.benefits.gov/">Benefits Checker</a> tool works.

 ### Benefits eligibility APIs